cloud-ark/kubeprovenance/README.md

 Scripts are provided to help with building the API server container image and deployment/cleanup.

+0) Allow Minikube to use local Docker images: eval $(minikube docker-env)

 1) Build the API Server container image:

    `$ ./build-provenance-artifacts.sh`